JorgePe/pyb00st/README.md

 ## Supported environments ##

-As I only have linux systems, most tests will be done on my Ubuntu laptop (17.04, x64) and, of course, on MINDSTORMS EV3 running ev3dev.
-Ocasionally, I may also test on my Raspberry Pi 3 and Pi Zero W, running ev3dev or Raspbian.
+As I only have linux systems, most tests are done on my Ubuntu laptop (17.04, x64) and, of course, on MINDSTORMS EV3 running ev3dev.
+Ocasionally, I also test on my Raspberry Pi 3 and Pi Zero W, running ev3dev or Raspbian.
+I wrote a short tutorial on [how to install and use pyb00st on linux](https://github.com/JorgePe/pyb00st/blob/master/linux.md).

 I now also test pyb00st on a Windows 10 Virtual Machine but I have  no means to test on OSX.
 It's supposed to work but that's all I can say.